 First of all, it was the sense of vicarious embarrassment, the unbearable thought that government leaders all around the world would become acquainted with my brother’s vacuous presence.
 How, even in the White House and at the Élysée Palace, he would wolf down his tournedos in three bites because he had to eat now.
 The meaningful looks the government leaders would exchange.
 “He’s from Holland,” they would say—or perhaps only think to themselves, which was even worse.
 That sense of vicarious shame was a constant.
 Our being ashamed of our prime ministers was the only feeling that created a seamless connection between one Dutch administration and the next.
 (236)

-Oy.
-This review is almost as vague as my view for Rebecca, but if you’re going to read it…then you shouldn’t know too much.
+This review is almost as vague as my view for Rebecca, but if you’re going to read it, then you shouldn’t know too much.

-Translation: Read it, because I’d love to hear more opinions on the ending.
-This review is handicapped by my pathological aversion to spoilers.
+Overall: 3.7 (out of 5.0) This review is limited by my pathological aversion to spoilers.
 This is supposed to be a “book recommendations” blog, not a place where I spout complex theory/analysis and spoil every surprise in order to prove that I “understand” the brilliance of the author.
 (That’s not a shot at anyone in particular, but I hate those sorts of reviews.
 Further, that type of writing is why no one should ever read the introduction to any classic novel they haven’t already read.)